 Sometimes we know a value is smaller, but may also be equal to!

 Example, a jug can hold up to 4 cups of water.

 So how much water is in it?

-Until you measure it, all you can say is "less than or equal to" 4 cups.
+Until we measure it, all we can say is "less than or equal to" 4 cups.

 To show this, we add an extra line at the bottom of the "less than" or "greater than" symbol like this: